Garnasha/Footprint-clustering/papernew/mst-alg.md

     Now T[n-1] = V, and (V,E[n-1]) forms a Minimal Spanning Tree
 ```

-Running `Prim(dataset,d,v ∈ dataset)` yields `MST = (V,E)`.
+Given this algorithm, we run `Prim(dataset,d,v ∈ dataset)` and obtain an MST.

 ####A note on complexity and choice of algorithms
-An alternative approach to constructing the MST would be to use
+An alternative approach for constructing the MST would be to use
 Kruskal's algorithm, which does not expand a single tree but simply
 keeps adding the shortest edges overall without forming cycles, forming
 a forest which eventually merges into one tree.

 However, this performs slightly worse than linear in the number of
 edges, while Prim's algorithm can be made quadratic in the number of
-vertices.
-Since we're effectively operating on a complete graph, the
+vertices [see @tarjan1983 pp. 74-76].
+Since we're effectively
-number of edges is the square of the number of vertices, making Prim's
+operating on a complete graph, the number of edges is the square of the
-algorithm strictly linear in the number of edges.
+number of vertices, making Prim's algorithm strictly linear in the
+number of edges, and therefore optimal.

-Several other algorithms exist, but we aren't aware of any that do
+Several other algorithms exist, but we aren't aware of any that perform
 better than linear in the number of edges.

 ###Choosing the distance metric